emard/ulx3s-misc/fpga/ulx3s/calc/hdl/verify/README.md

-Press BTN1 for each step and verify that results shown on LCD are exactly the same as in VZ (um/s) hex output of the python code:
+Press BTN1 for each step and verify that results shown on LCD are exactly the same as in VZ (um/s) hex output of the python code for slope 0x400:

     VZ=0xFFFFFF1C
     VZ=0xFFFFFD5B